 1. Don’t you want a proper horse?

-Maybe not intended to be offensive, but pony owners will take complete offence.
+Maybe not intended to be offensive, but you can be sure that pony owners will take offence.
 Just because he lacks a little height does not mean we can’t do all the same events as you.
 Spread the love of all shapes and sizes.

 2. Your pony is SO cute